radicle-dev/radicle-upstream/DEVELOPMENT.md

 ```

 The build process is run for every commit that is pushed to GitHub.
 When the
-tests pass, the build process spits out and uploads an app binary as build
+tests pass, the build process spits out and uploads an app binary as a build
 artifact.
 When the tests fail, screenshots of the failing tests will be
 uploaded instead of the binary.